-The extent to which COVID-19 will continue to impact the State's operations and its financial condition will depend on future developments, which are uncertain and cannot be fully predicted with confidence at this time, including the duration of the outbreak, new information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.
+The Public Health Emergency was terminated on May 11, 2023 by way of a Declaration issued by the Governor of Delaware.
+The extent to which COVID-19 will continue to impact the State's operations and its financial condition will depend on future developments, which may emerge.
 The information in this Official Statement reflects the historical financial impacts of this outbreak and continuing budgetary impacts into fiscal year 2024.
-There can be no assurances that the outbreak will not further materially adversely affect the financial condition of the State.
+There can be no assurances that future outbreaks will not further materially adversely affect the financial condition of the State.